 Being a caregiver means getting legal paperwork in order

-When you’re caring for an older adult, an important part of the job is to make sure their essential legal documents are in order.
+But when you’re caring for an older adult, an important part of the job is making sure essential legal documents are in order.
 That allows someone to help with financial or medical decisions when necessary.

-It’s easy to let this task fall to the bottom of your long To Do list, but getting the paperwork done before you need it will save you time, money, and headaches down the road.
+Getting the paperwork done before it’s needed will save time, money, and headaches down the road.

 Guide to caregiving legal basics helps you get started